nectra-xyz/nectra-core/README.md

 ## Flash Mint

-Nectra offers a "flash mint" feature allowing anyone to borrow unlimited nUSD without providing collateral.
+Nectra offers a "flash mint" feature that allows anyone to borrow unlimited nUSD without providing collateral.
 The borrowed amount and a fee of 0.25% (paid to the Savings Account module) must be returned within the same transaction.
 To ensure system stability during a flash mint, redemptions, Savings Account deposits (to avoid JIT attacks), and liquidations are temporarily blocked.

-A key benefit for borrowers is the ability to repay debt and withdraw cBTC collateral in a single transaction without needing the upfront nUSD required to do so.
-For example, a user can flash mint nUSD, repay their loan, withdraw cBTC, and then sell that cBTC for nUSD within the same transaction to settle the flash mint and its fee.
-This enables efficient debt and collateral management.
+A key benefit for borrowers is the ability to repay debt and withdraw cBTC collateral in a single transaction without needing the upfront nUSD required.
+For example, a user can flash mint nUSD, repay their loan, withdraw cBTC, and then sell that cBTC for nUSD within the same transaction to settle the flash mint and its fee, allowing efficient debt and collateral management.

 ## Flash Borrow